-Bucharest is the capital of Romania and hence one of the cities with great cultural and historical value for the country.
+So if you’re wonder if Bucharest is a good place to live, you should know that it is the capital of Romania and hence one of the cities with great cultural and historical value for the country.

 And, of course, the largest academic, business and commercial spots in Romania, with opportunities and welcoming offers for both sellers and buyers at every step.

-Having all these things in mind, here’s the list of the main Pros and Cons of living in Bucharest!
+Having all these things in mind, here’s the list of the main living in Bucharest pros and cons!

 Pros of living in Bucharest

 I always like to start on a positive note, so let’s do so by checking out the good things I consider important in regards to living in Bucharest.

 1. Lots of things to see and do

 We’ll get a bit more in depth with this in the list below, but I want to start with the conclusion.
 And that is that everything happens in Bucharest.

 You have a ton of events and conferences, some of the best attractions in the country and plenty of things to do, day and night.

 Since Bucharest is the biggest and most important city in Romania, it makes sense to see it offer plenty of activities for all ages.
 As a result, you will never get bored here and rarely you will find yourself wanting to do something and not being able to find a place where that’s possible.